 EVOO can be used as a dip, in salad dressings, and even to sauté food at low to medium heat.
 While there are studies that suggest that using the oil at higher temperatures can release harmful compounds that have been linked to various diseases, Joseph R. Profaci, the executive director of the North American Olive Oil Association (NAOOA) does cite a study from the journal Acta Scientific Nutritional Health, where it was revealed that olive oil is not only safe to cook with at high temperatures, it’s one of the most stable and safest cooking oils available.

 Coconut oil can be used for baking as well as frying foods.
-Unfortunately, as it’s solid at room temperature so it can’t be used in dressings or marinades.
+Unfortunately, as it’s solid at room temperature, it can’t be used in dressings or marinades.

 When it comes to skincare, the antioxidant value of EVOO makes it a great addition to our beauty arsenal.
 This is because the oil helps to protect the skin from the aging effects of free radicals.